pivot-access-ltd/bma-offline-docs/src/about-creating-custom-images-6099.md

 We can walk through packer operation like this:

  - A template is created or obtained which drives the packer build.
-The [packer-maas](https://github.com/canonical/packer-maas) repository uses JSON templates.
+The [packer-maas](https://github.com/canonical/packer-maas) repository uses HCL2 templates.

  - The template specifies packer commands and data sources.